mastodon/documentation/content/en/spec/activitypub.md

 attributedTo
 : Used to determine the profile which authored the status

+updated
+: Used to display the "last edited at" timestamp in the UI to indicate to the user that a status has been edited.
+Required before an Update activity will be processed.
+To prevent against race conditions, Mastodon will only process Update payloads with an `updated` timestamp greater than the currently known last `updated` time.

 to/cc
 : Used to determine audience and visibility of a status.